 The Dearborn stops on Michigan Avenue are Outer Drive, Mason Street, the John Dingell Transit Center at Elm Street, Greenfield Road, Schaefer Road, and Wyoming Avenue.

-The new service will be available seven days a week.
-FAST buses along Michigan Avenue will run every 30 minutes from 5 a.m. to midnight.
+The new service is available seven days a week.
+FAST buses along Michigan Avenue run every 30 minutes from 5 a.m. to midnight.

 The other two FAST bus lines are FAST Gratiot and FAST Woodward.

-All FAST buses will be easily distinguished from the current fleet of SMART buses by their red, blue and green colors with the FAST logo prominently displayed.
+All FAST buses are easily distinguished from the current fleet of SMART buses by their red, blue and green colors with the FAST logo prominently displayed.
 Free WiFi will also be available aboard FAST buses.